-4.1.
-Browser Settings for Storm UI 5 4.1.
-Browser Settings for Storm UI С
+I.1.
+Browser Settings for Storm UI 5

 1. Overview

 This chapter describes how to configure Storm for Kerberos security on an Ambarimanaged cluster.

 For information about configuring Storm for Kerberos security on a cluster that is not managed by Ambari, see Configure Kerberos Authentication for Storm in the Manual Install Guide.